gp164/linux2-git/basic-commands/README.md

 git status
 ```

-- Add file to the index
+- Add files to the index

 ```bash
 git add .